liyunqianggyn/Awesome-LLMs-Pruning/challenge/pruning_challenge.md

 - Retraining on small instruction-tuned [Alpaca](https://github.com/gururise/AlpacaDataCleaned) with LoRA, may make _model collapse_ to some specific tasks, while performs bad on other tasks.
 See [LLM-Pruner](#llm-pruner-nips-2023).
 - Learning sparsity masks with $L_0$ regularization and differentiable re-parameterization  involves many hyper-parameters, hard to use

-#### Scaling-laws-sparse-2024
-- Would be interesting to see how the scaling law works with efficient-retraining techniques like LoRA

 ####  SparseGPT-ICML-2023
 - In high sparsity level (>60%), it suffers from significant performance drops